chetdeva/swipeablerecyclerview/README.md

-## Draggable RecyclerView
+## Swipeable RecyclerView

-SwipeableRecyclerView provides a wrapper class `SwipeItemTouchHelperCallback` extends `ItemTouchHelper.Callback` which can be used to add Dragging capability to your RecyclerView items.
+SwipeableRecyclerView provides a wrapper class `SwipeItemTouchHelperCallback` extends `ItemTouchHelper.Callback` which can be used to add Swiping capability to your RecyclerView items.
 You make use of `DataBinding` to bind it via XML.

 <img src="./README_images/swipeable_recyclerview.gif" width="300" height="534"/>